Table of Contents

 People battling addiction are criticized for compulsive drug seeking behavior and continued use despite incredibly damaging, and even life-threatening consequences.

-Unfortunately, many people don’t realize that they are physically and mentally incapable of stopping their behavior without intervention and treatment.
+Unfortunately, many people don’t realize when they have developed a mental or physical dependence on a drug or alcohol.
+They become physically and mentally incapable of stopping their behavior without intervention and treatment.

 This is why it is so important to examine and understand the progression and stages that ultimately lead to addiction.